a-newman/mturk-template/README.md

 Config fields:
 * `advanced.hideIfNotAccepted`: will automatically hide your HIT and show an error message if the user is viewing in an MTurk iFrame and has not yet accepted the task.
 The same behavior can be invoked manually from `custom.js` by calling `hideIfNotAccepted()`. (bool)
-* `advanced.includeDemographicSurvey` - setting this value to `true` automatically adds a demographic survey to the end of your task and collects/validates the data in it.
+* `advanced.includeDemographicSurvey` - setting this value to `true` automatically adds a demographic survey to the end of your task and collects/validates the data in it. (bool)
 * `advanced.externalSubmit`: configure the task as an external link that submits data to an external source, instead of an MTurk iframe that submits data to the MTurk back-end (see the next section for details).
 Requires that `advanced.externalSubmitUrl` be set. (bool)
 * `advanced.externalSubmitUrl`: if `externalSubmit` is `true`, the url or the relative path of the route to poste the data to.
 It is expected that this route will accept the data via POST request and return an object containing a key `key` containing a validation code. (string)